THE EXCHANGES IN LJUBLJANA AND BRUGGE WITH SINT-LODEWIJKSCOLLEGE

 For more information visit the conference website.

-Anton Česen, director
+Anton Česen, M.A., Director

 The Choral Exchange of The (Re)Mixed Choir of The Diocesan Classical Gymnasium in Wohlen, Switzerland